tenchirocom/pigpio_sled/README.md

 This repo contains a modified version of the pigpio daemon and utilities for shared access to the gpio ports and functions.
 It has been modified to include convenient access for ws281x led strips.

 The baseline of this library is the classic pigpio library created by joan2937.
-These extensions come with the same license conditions as the original pigpio software.
+These strip led extensions come with the same license conditions as the original pigpio software.

 pigpio is a C library for the Raspberry which allows control of the General Purpose Input Outputs (GPIO).
 The original code is contained in the master branch.

 The extensions contained in the **strip-led-support** branch of this repo has integrated support for the ws2811/ws2812 strip leds.
 These have been implemented as natural server extensions and can be accessed as other pigpiod features through the client interfaces such as pigs or the new C extensions in pigpiod_if2.h.

+To access the strip led extensions, you **MUST** checkout this branch.
+See below.

 Led strips are a convenient way to add user feedback to Raspberry Pi projects.
 However, due to the demanding nature of led strips, i.e. < 1us timing requirements, it is difficult to reliably write drivers on top of the exising pigpiod.
 Libraries provide PWM and DMA drivers, but typically must be used outside of pigpiod, thus with different control capabilities than other GPIO functions.
 With this library, it is possible to access attached ws281x led strips through the customary pigpiod interfaces and maintain consistency with features that use other GPIO functions.

 ## Strip LED Features

 * Access the strip leds through the commandline pigs interface:

   - pigs sled_begin
     By default uses PWM0 on pin 18, sets up 64 light channel buffer for ws2812 strip type on channel 0.

   - pigs sled_set 0 #FF0000
     Sets the 0 led to red in the channel buffer.

   - pigs sled_set 1 #00FF00
     Sets the 1 led to green in the channel buffer.

   - pigs sled_render
     Sends the signal to the led strip to render the channel buffer.

 * Optionally configure the ws281x library channels

   - pigs sled_channel num_leds gpio_pin strip_type channel
     Configures the channel where num_leds is the number of leds on the strip, gpio_pin is the pin to use (limited to hardware), strip_type (see below), and channel (either 0 or 1).
 This should be called before sled_begin.
 Otherwise, call sled_end, then sled_channel, then sled_begin again.
 Due to hardware and ws281x library quirks, when switching pins and setting up alternate channels, this can be limited by hardware or require a daemon restart.

 * Standard C Interface through pigpiod_if2.h.
-Functions include: sled_channel();
+Functions include:

+    sled_channel();
     sled_begin();
     sled_end();